MagicPortrait: Temporally Consistent Face Reenactment with 3D Geometric Guidance: Experiments

 \subsection{Limitations and Future Works}

-Although the face parametric FLAME model provides improved shape alignment and motion guidance, it tends to be less effective in accurately modeling subtle facial expressions compared to those using feature-based conditions, particularly in tracking eye movements.
-On the other hand, facial training images often suffer from background misalignment due to camera movement, resulting in minor temporal artifacts such as background flickering in the synthesized outputs.
+\textbf{Limitations.} In real-world scenarios, facial images are often captured with camera motion, which can lead to background changes across frames.
+If the training videos contain a large number of such samples, this may result in minor temporal artifacts, such as background flickering in the synthesized outputs.
 Despite the high quality of the CelebV-HQ dataset, this problem persists in a significant portion of its video sequences.

-Our approach can be combined with human body animation methods to improve the overall quality of full-body animation, as many existing works predominantly condition on skeletons or semantic maps and do not adequately capture facial expressions.
+\textbf{Future Work.} Our approach can be combined with human body animation methods to improve the overall quality of full-body animation, as many existing works predominantly condition on skeletons or semantic maps and do not adequately capture facial expressions.